~35% of Math section · ~15 questions per test

 Explanations

-The Advanced Math domain on the Digital SAT builds directly on Algebra skills and introduces nonlinear relationships: quadratic and higher-degree polynomials, rational expressions, radical equations, and exponential and linear growth models.
-The College Board intentionally places the most sophisticated, multi-step problems in this category, and they appear predominantly in the harder second module for students on a path to a high score.
+The Advanced Math domain builds directly on Algebra skills and introduces nonlinear relationships: quadratic and higher-degree polynomials, rational expressions, radical equations, and exponential and linear growth models.
+The test intentionally places the most sophisticated, multi-step problems in this category, and they appear predominantly in the harder second module for students on a path to a high score.
 Mastery here is the clearest differentiator between the 600s and the 700s.

 The non-linear equation and function questions often combine conceptual understanding with computation.
 For example, a quadratic question might ask for the vertex of a parabola and then ask what the vertex represents in a context about projectile motion.
 An exponential question might give you a growth formula and ask how the base relates to the percentage growth rate.
 These contextual layers are what make Advanced Math questions genuinely challenging—they require you to know your algebraic tools and understand what they mean.